ziozot/git-pivotal-tracker-hook/README.md

 # git-pivotal-tracker-hook
-post commit hook for pivotal integration
+Bash script as post-commit hook for pivotal integration